programmiersportgruppe/jira-sync/README.md

 # jira-sync

-A suite of utilities to synchronise jira projects to the local file system
+A suite of utilities to synchronise JIRA projects to the local file system

 ## Installation